TorZidan/PompousPlayer/README.md

 When we say "presentations", we don't mean the PowerPoint kind.
 We mean "videos" with slick animations of images, texts, short html5 videos and 3D panoramas.

-For the common user who is NOT developing an online presentation editing tool: You can create rich animated presentations without having to write a single line of JavaScript code (still, you may need basic JS knowledge).
+For the common user who is NOT developing an online presentation editing tool: You can create rich animated presentations without having to write a single line of JavaScript code!
 If you know CSS, you'll be right at home.

 ## Contents
 * [Installation and Getting Started](#installation-and-getting-started)